timbeaudet/knowledge_base/processes/updating_blender.md

 Also may want to copy `screencastkeys` and any other addons from the previous version.

 May also need to update the script/add-on to support the Blender version.

+Once in the export menu, can assign a short cut like `CTRL+SHIFT+E`